labthings/labthings-fastapi/docs/source/lt_core_concepts.rst

 Everything is a Thing
 ---------------------

-As described in wot_cc_, a Thing represents a piece of hardware or software.
-LabThings-FastAPI automatically generates a wot_td_ to describe each Thing.
+As described in :ref:`wot_cc`, a Thing represents a piece of hardware or software.
+LabThings-FastAPI automatically generates a :ref:`wot_td` to describe each Thing.
 Each function offered by the Thing is either a Property or Action (LabThings-FastAPI does not yet support Events).
 These are termed "interaction affordances" in WoT_ terminology.

 Code on the LabThings FastAPI Server is composed of Things, however these can call generic Python functions/classes.
 The entire HTTP API served by the server is defined by `.Thing` objects.
 As such the full API is composed of the actions and properties (and perhaps eventually events) defined in each Thing.